ibm-cloud-docs/openshift/getting-started.md

-## Deploying an app with the OpenShift catalog
+## Deploying an app with the OpenShift service catalog
 {: #deploy-app}

-From the OpenShift console, you can deploy one of the built-in catalog apps.
+From the OpenShift console, you can deploy one of the built-in service catalog apps.
 {: shortdesc}

 1. From the cluster details page, click **OpenShift web console**.